Interleukin 17: Family members

 The IL-17 family in humans comprises IL17A (sometimes confusingly called "IL-17"), IL17B, IL17C, IL17D, IL17E and IL17F.
 IL-17E is also known as IL-25.
 All members of the IL-17 family have a similar protein structure.
 Their protein sequences contain four highly conserved cysteine residues.
 These conserved cysteine residues are critical to the right 3-dimensional shape of the entire protein molecule.
 To the reference, the members of the IL-17 family do not exhibit a significant sequence homology with other cytokines.
 Among IL-17 family members, the IL-17F isoforms 1 and 2 (ML-1) have the highest sequence homology with IL-17A (55 and 40%, respectively).
-They follow by IL-17B, which has 29% similarity to IL-17A, IL-17D (25%), IL-17C (23%), and IL-17E (17%).
+They are followed by IL-17B, which has 29% similarity to IL-17A, IL-17D (25%), IL-17C (23%), and IL-17E (17%).
 In mammals, the sequences of these cytokines are highly conserved.
 For instance, the sequence homology between the corresponding human and mouse proteins is usually between 62–88%.